jouellnyc/esp32_MAX98357A/README.md

 For large music libraries, use SD card storage.

+## A word about the Waveshare RP2350-Plus
+- It worked flawlessly and easily with the HiLetGo SD carder Reader.
+- It's sound was the best overall and could set it's spi speed to the highest working speed.
+- Overall, highly recommend for this project!
+(Did not try it until after I named the repo!)

 ## A word about the Adafruit HUZZAH32 – ESP32 Feather Board
 You can play music with the same general setup (different pins obviously) using this board BUT, in my experience:

-Although the ESP32 Feather has limited total ram (512k) compared to newer ESP32-S3 boards (4MB+), it is very stable with the Hiletgo SD card reader.
+- Although the ESP32 Feather has limited total ram (512k) compared to newer ESP32-S3 boards (4MB+), it is very stable with the Hiletgo SD card reader.

-In the end it performed better as the DEV KIT C crashed/hung too often with that sd card reader (5V or even 3.X Volts).
+- In the end it performed better than the DEV KIT C (which crashed/hung too often) with the Hiletdo sd card reader (5V or even 3.X Volts).
+- But a worse perforance that the Waveshare RP2350-Pl

 ### What DOESN'T Work with the Huzzah